istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 ### Configuring X-Forwarded-For Headers

-Many applications, both old and new, rely on client attributes, such as X-Forward-For header, to be forwarded by reverse proxies in a request.
+Applications rely on client attributes, such as `X-Forward-For` header, to be forwarded by reverse proxies in a request.
 However, due to the variety of network topologies Istio can be deployed in, it is required to set the number of trusted proxies deployed in front of the Istio gateway proxy so that the client address can be extracted correctly.